Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-TylerFoose/README.md

 for this screensaver on a button pressed the leds will rotate like a plane propeller
 ### SS 4
 for this project i created a breathing effect
+### SS 5
+for this i did a series of random lines in a loop

 ## Demo URL
 #### SS 1